CCA-Public/digital-archives-manual/guides/cadformats.md

 #### How to view files on CCA CAD workstations

-Most Revit files should be openable with Revit 2014.
+Most Revit files should open in Revit 2014.
 If you are having difficulty opening a file, attempt to open it with the "Audit" button checked in Revit.

 #### Features of note